Hello, Cruel World (Supernatural): Critical reviews

 "Hello, Cruel World" received mostly positive reviews.
 Diana Steenbergen of IGN gave the episode a "great" 8.5 out of 10 and wrote, "Since this episode was written by Ben Edlund, there was great dialog throughout, my favorite line being when Dean told the hallucinating Sam that 'this discussion does not require a weapons discharge!'
 You can always count on Supernatural to lighten even the grimmest episode with some humorous one-liners."

 Zack Handlen of The A.V.
-Club gave the episode a "A-" and wrote, "So Sam is really, really, really screwed in 'Hello Cruel World,' and what makes this episode work -- what, in fact, is getting me very excited about this season as a whole -- is that he's not the only one.
+Club gave the episode an "A−" and wrote, "So Sam is really, really, really screwed in 'Hello Cruel World,' and what makes this episode work -- what, in fact, is getting me very excited about this season as a whole -- is that he's not the only one.
 The Winchesters and their fellow good guys have never had the best of luck when fighting the forces of darkness.
 Much like Whedon's famous 'no happy endings' clause for Buffy, Supernatural has always resisted rose-colored conclusions, and the show's status quo is grim with a slice of horror pie.
 But this feels different, somehow.
 Not hugely different, no one's re-inventing the wheel, but even more so than last week's premiere, tonight's episode was focused, intense, and as dark as I think I've ever seen on the series before."

 Sean McKenna from TV Fanatic, gave a 3.6 star rating out of 5, stating: "All in all, 'Hello Cruel World' brought out the good old fashioned Supernatural style and tone fans have come to know, but compared to the premiere, it wasn't as exciting or dramatically intense.
 Hopefully, things pick back up again next week."